Chris Anyanwu: Imprisonment

 In May 1995 Anyanwu was arrested following the publication of a story about a failed coup d'état against the government of Sani Abacha, whom she had refused to endorse as president; she and several Nigerian journalists were accused of being "accessory after the fact of treason".
 Anyanwu was prosecuted in camera by a military court and sentenced to life imprisonment on 4 July 1995, later reduced to 15 years in October 1995 following pressure from national and international human rights groups.
 While being held in Gombe prison, she went partially blind.
 Doctors warned that she was in danger of losing her sight completely if she failed to receive medical attention.

 Shortly after her imprisonment, she received the International Women's Media Foundation Courage in Journalism Award, making news around the world.
 Anyanwu, then held in solitary confinement, was passed a note that read, "Some women in America are giving you a prize.
 The world is watching".
 Anyanwu later told the IWMF that receiving the award had buoyed her spirits while in prison: "Yes!
 Somebody must understand or else they wouldn’t just give out an award like this ...
 I was very much encouraged and strengthened by it.
 And it made me confident and determined not to cave into pressure."
 Two years later, the Committee to Protect Journalists named Anyanwu winner of the CPJ International Press Freedom Award, and in May 1998 she was awarded UNESCO's Guillermo Cano World Press Freedom Prize.
-Because of her imprisonment, Nobel Literature Prize laureate Wole Soyinka attended the ceremony to accept the latter on her behalf.
+Because of her imprisonment, Nobel Prize in Literature laureate Wole Soyinka attended the ceremony to accept the latter on her behalf.